How to Treat Internal Hemorrhoids

 | Grade IV | Permanently prolapsed hemorrhoids |

-Treatment recommendations depend on the grade and severity of symptoms.
+Treatment recommendations are based on the grade and severity of symptoms.

 Lifestyle Treatments for Internal Hemorrhoids

-Mild internal hemorrhoids often improve with simple lifestyle changes.
+Mild internal hemorrhoids often improve with simple lifestyle measures.

 Increase Fiber Intake